ChestersGarage/cacti-aio/README.md

 # Cacti

-An implementation of the Cacti (https://www.cacti.net) network monitoring and graphing system, built on Alpine Linux (https://alpinelinux.org/).
+An all-in-one implementation of the Cacti (https://www.cacti.net) network monitoring and graphing system, built on Alpine Linux (https://alpinelinux.org/).
 This Docker image aims to provide a highly fault-tolerant and self-recovering instance of Cacti, while reducing the required steps to becoming operational.
 It includes the Spine poller, configured and operational.
 And it contains all the components needed to run Cacti, including PHP, MySQL/MariaDB, Apache 2, dependent packages, and some management scripts.

 ## This image is still highly in flux

 I'm actively refining, updating and adding major changes to this image, and commonly update it in ways that may cause loss of data.

-My current focus is on solidifying the backup and restore processes, so that there is some sort of path through changes that won't lose data.
+My current focus is on solidifying the backup and restore processes, so that there is some sort of path that wont lose data through changes.

 ## Usage